Supporting multidisciplinary work and health management within primary care

 • Physiotherapy and MSK services

-• Wellbeing and lifestyle interventions and coordinated multidisciplinary management
+• Wellbeing and lifestyle interventions

 The service supported a more proactive approach to work and health management, aligned to emerging NHS priorities around prevention, integrated neighbourhood working and reducing avoidable pressure on general practice.